emkerber/passportAndPostgres/README.md

+This was a solo assignment at Prime Digital Academy.
+Below are the instructions provided.

 *Note: this guide assumes you already have a basic express web server with body-parser set up*

 Passport is authentication middleware for Node.js.